 Initial Effective Date: Nov 19, 2020 (GMT)

-3. Syndi’s Service will use text-based messaging to supply patient health questionnaires for you to monitor your personal well-being.
+3. Syndi’s Service will supply patient health questionnaires for you to monitor your personal well-being.
 The underlying principle of the Service is that You have the knowledge and capacity to make desired changes in Your life.

 4. The Syndi App is not intended to be a replacement for face-to-face psychotherapy or to provide a diagnosis, prognosis, treatment or cure for a disease/condition/disorder or disability or provide any type of state-regulated mental health services in Your country of residence.
 It is an enabling and empowering mode of support, rather than treatment of illness or a health condition.